(updated February 28, 2017)

 - Undertake related tasks that arise in the project, in coordination with the database committee.

-The ideal candidate will have experience with union or community organizing; database design; and the development or customization of databases for organizing.
+The ideal candidate will have experience with union or community organizing; the development or customization of databases for organizing; helping organizers use database tools and data effectively; and addressing basic IT issues.
 This position does not require proficiency with SQL or other database programming languages.
-Rather, priority will be given to someone who has experience and familiarity with UAW 2865, and/or someone who is highly organized, is a great meeting facilitator and communicator, can manage competing priorities, and can ensure timely and efficient fulfillment of objectives.

-The database analyst will be paid based on hours worked at the contractual wage for Graduate Student Instructors, $31.10/hour.
-The total compensation will vary, depending on hours worked, between $2835 and $3969.
+The database analyst will be paid based on hours worked at the contractual wage for Graduate Student Instructors, currently $31.10/hour.
+Expected hours will range from 15-20 hours per week.

 Please send a resume and letter of interest to email@example.com.